-Frances McLaughlin, President of Education Pioneers, has extensive experience in for- and non-profit organizations.
-Prior to joining Education Pioneers in early 2009, Frances was a Senior Director at the Broad Foundation, a Los Angeles-based venture philanthropy.
-There she was responsible for the foundation's investments in organizations which build leadership capacity in public education.
-Frances previously served as executive vice president of the Council on International Educational Exchange (CIEE), a nonprofit organization and market leader in the fields of study abroad and international student exchange.
-In addition to developing new business activities, over the course of her ten years at CIEE, she also served as chief operating officer of the organization's largest division, managing operations in Asia, Australia, Europe and the United States.
-Prior to CIEE, Frances was the director of North American marketing and sales for the EF International Language Schools, and also worked as a regional director for Teach for America.
-Frances has a bachelor's degree in history and art history and an Executive Management Certificate from Columbia University.
+Frances came to Education Pioneers because she believes deeply that effective management and leadership – in addition to high quality instruction – are necessary for all students to reach their academic potential.
+Prior to joining Education Pioneers, Frances was a senior director at the Broad Foundation, a Los Angeles-based venture philanthropy, where she was responsible for the foundation's investments in organizations which build leadership capacity in public education.
+Frances previously served as executive vice president of the Council on International Educational Exchange (CIEE), a nonprofit organization and then market leader in the fields of study abroad and international student exchange.
+Over the course of her ten years at CIEE, she served as chief operating officer of the organization's largest division, managing operations in Asia, Australia, Europe, and the United States.
+Prior to CIEE, Frances was the director of North American marketing and sales for EF International Language Schools, and worked as a regional director at Teach For America.

 Deanna Harnett, Chief Administrative Officer

-She spent the last 9 years of her career at Council on International Educational Exchange (CIEE) in Portland, ME serving as Senior Vice President of Finance and Administration.
+She spent the last nine years of her career at Council on International Educational Exchange (CIEE) in Portland, ME serving as Senior Vice President of Finance and Administration.
 CIEE is a non-profit organization and market leader in the fields of study abroad and international student exchange.
-Her move to CIEE corresponded with a move from a lifetime in Chicago, Illinois.
-Prior to joining CIEE, Deanna spent 5 years at Omnicare, Inc, a Fortune 500 company which provides pharmacy services to nursing homes and long term care facilities, where she was the Director of Finance.
-Prior to that, she was the Chief Financial Officer of a Chicago based public retail company, Evans, Inc. She spent the first 8 years of her career at Coopers and Lybrand (now PriceWaterhouse Coopers) where she earned her CPA.
+Prior to joining CIEE, Deanna spent five years at Omnicare, Inc, a Fortune 500 company based out of Chicago which provides pharmacy services to nursing homes and long term care facilities, where she was the Director of Finance.
+Prior to that, she was the Chief Financial Officer of a Chicago based public retail company, Evans, Inc. She spent the first eight years of her career at Coopers and Lybrand where she earned her CPA.

 Julie Cruit Angilly, VP, External Relations